sCrypt-Inc/scryptlib/README.md

 * Assemble unlocking script: convert the arguments of a contract function call to script format and concatenate them to form the unlocking script.

-By using `scryptjs`, both scripts can be obtained with ease.
+By using `scryptlib`, both scripts can be obtained with ease.

 ### Contract Description File